 DIVERSITY AND INCLUSION

-With women making up a significant 68% of CDL’s workforce, we have more females than males in both managerial* and non-managerial categories.
-In addition, 55% of our Heads of Departments (HODs) are females as of end 2020.
+With women making up a significant 69% of CDL’s workforce, we have more females than males in both managerial and non-managerial roles.
+As of end-2021, 47% of our Heads of Departments (HODs) are females.

 Gender of HODs at CDL Corporate Office

 CDL Diversity and Inclusion Task Force